 Tied into the above point, we regularly see issues where pre-orders are properly set up... but these products are then kept live after release.
 This destroys both the supplier and retailers reputation in the mind of the consumer - the contract to get a special offer on proviso of an early order is destroyed when this item is still offered weeks, and sometimes months after release.

-Bad availability of deep back catalogue - we typically find good (or at least reasonable) availability of new products, but visiting availability six months later, we see a drop in availability from 85-90% to 50-60%.
-Why a proven product that is selling well is simply not replenished is beyond us.
-We are sure its not the intention of either the retailer or the supplier, but it happens.
+Bad availability of deep back catalogue - we typically find good (or at least reasonable) availability of new products, but visiting availability three months later we see a drop in availability from 85-90% to 50-60%.
+This does not appear to be intentional, but rather just a lack of focus.

 All of these issues can be easily resolved to boost up your sales and up your revenues.